 Daniel Swain is a PhD candidate in the Department of Environmental Earth System Science at Stanford University.
-A member of the Climate and Earth System Dynamics Group, Daniel studies atmospheric processes that connect the Earth's middle latitudes to equatorial and polar regions, with a focus on how extreme meteorological events may evolve in the broader context of global climate change.
+A member of the Climate and Earth System Dynamics Group, Daniel studies the changing character of extreme meteorological events, with a focus on the role of persistent large-scale atmospheric patterns.
+He is especially interested in processes that connect the Earth's temperate latitudes to equatorial and polar regions--including atmospheric blocking and atmospheric rivers.
 He holds a B.S. in Atmospheric Science from the University of California, Davis.

 Daniel Swain's Latest Posts